A visit to The Big Apple is not complete without sampling the Must Eat Food of New York

 One look at one of these deli sandwiches with meats piled-high and you know why it’s on the list of Must Eat Food of New York.
 These things are massive.
 There’s a reason people even have them shipped nationwide, but you must experience them in a New York Deli to truly get the full effect.
 There is nothing like that atmosphere.
 Even the surly attitude is part of the charm.

 Read all about this iconic deli and the hilarious dining experience we had there in this post.
-At Carnegie Deli, they seat you family style at communal tables, which in New York City is bound to lead to colorful dining companions and equally colorful conversation.
+At Carnegie Deli, they seated you family style at communal tables, which in New York City is bound to lead to colorful dining companions and equally colorful conversation.

 Other Deli Sandwich On my Someday List: Katz Deli is an iconic New York deli which many say rivals Carnegie Deli in both fame and quality.
 Although I have visited (I admit it was to see the famous “I’ll have what she’s having” When Harry Met Sally movie location) I did not have a chance to sample their amazing pastrami sandwiches.
 I’m definitely going on my next trip!